bredamatt/cardano-notes/revealjs/Blockchain/threat-models-and-security.md

 ### 51% Attack

-No blockchain can prevent a 51% attack.
+No blockchain (consensus protocol rather?) can prevent a 51% attack (oof).
+Also, a BGP hijack (routing layer) can easily enable that - no protection mentioned.

 ### Sybil Attack